 Too many people seem clueless as to what all happens during transition for transmen and they convince themselves that transmen are somehow still women, refusing to acknowledge them as men, refusing to use male pronouns like he, him, and his.
 However, the only thing still female about an FTM (female-to-male person) is the fact that they have the XX Chromosomes.
 It’s true that will never change, but these men are far from being females.
 After the below photos, I have included an addendum to this article.
 It is a separate article specifically about concerns over transgender athletes in competitive sports.

 Mack Beggs, a high school female-to-male transgender wrestler from Texas, wanted to wrestle with the boys in his weight class, but because he was born physically female he was not permitted to do so due to league restrictions recognizing him by his birth gender rather than his gender identity.
-Mack’s desire to be treated liked a male and not a female is nothing new.
+Mack’s desire to be treated like a male and not a female is nothing new.
 I haven’t spoken with a single female-to-male (FTM) who didn’t want to be acknowledged as male.
 Mack, who had been on testosterone therapy for 2 years, went on to win the Texas state title in his weight class in the female division, which caused an uproar from angry parents, both those with kids in the bracket and those without.

 The effects of testosterone therapy are astonishing on FTMs both physically and mentally.
 His chromosomes may say female and he may have female genitalia, but the testosterone surging through his body and brain causes it to chemically react as male, as I explained in my previous article.
 One of the side effects is that it does increase muscle density, which means he’s competing at a level beyond the girls in his weight class.
 But the University Interscholastic League in Texas forced him against his will to compete with girls, and that’s not his fault.
 The League does have a stipulation about hormone levels, but Mack’s testosterone level was never high enough to permit him to compete against boys.

 Those who oppose transgender athletes from competing in high school, collegiate, and professional sports argue that testosterone is a performance enhancing drug and the use of this drug should make the athlete ineligible to compete.
 The real question is whether or not testosterone enhances a female-to-male athlete in a way that is unfair to other cisgender/biological (non-transgender) athletes who do not take testosterone injections.
-According to USA Wrestling in a new policy just implemented this month, it doesn’t give them an unfair advantage as long as the levels of testosterone in someone like Mack Beggs, is equivalent to the testosterone levels in biological boys his own age.
+According to USA Wrestling in a new policy just implemented March 2017, it doesn’t give them an unfair advantage as long as the levels of testosterone in someone like Mack Beggs, is equivalent to the testosterone levels in biological boys his own age.
 As USA Wrestling holds tournaments outside of school brackets, Mack Beggs will now have the opportunity to be competing against boys under the organization’s new policy.

 This new policy is based on the one implemented by the International Olympic Committee in 2015.
 Their policy only requires pubescent FTM athletes to undergo blood tests to find out where their hormone levels are at.
 FTM athletes who are transitioning after puberty do not have to comply with this requirement, however, male-to-female (MTF) athletes must identify as female for four years consecutively and undergo blood tests to make sure their testosterone is low enough for one year prior to competition and during competition.
 This is because male-to-female transgender athletes pose the greatest opportunity to have an advantage over biological female athletes, due to their body’s natural ability to create higher levels of testosterone.